Characteristics of the Plant Species Avena Sativa (Wild Oats)

 Wild Oats are often harvested to be eaten by either animals or human beings.
 During the Middle Ages, it was believed that eating porridge could cure a variety of coughing illnesses.
 Oats are the sixth most important and heavily harvested food plant, right behind maize (corn).
 For centuries, oatmeal was also a staple breakfast in countries like Britain, France, and Germany.
 Oatmeal is also a primary stabilizer in ice cream and an ingredient in certain skincare products.
 Finally, oats husks are harvested and bathed in alcohol to form homeopathic remedies and dilutions.

-The Oat Plant and River Oats is essential to society and fascinating to learn more about!!!
+The Oat Plant and & nbsp; River Oats is essential to society and fascinating to learn more about!!!